Model-independent estimation of the cosmography parameters using cosmic chronometers

-In addition, the cosmography parameters have been computed in the GP approach independent of any parametrized model.
+Moreover, the cosmography parameters have been computed in the GP approach independent of any parametrized model.
 The results at present time have been shown in Tab.(\ref{tab:gp}).
-Since the GP kernel might affects the final results, we consider three different kernels namely, the Gaussian, Matren($\nu=7/2$) and Matren ($\nu=9/2$).
-The results of the $H_0$ not only are quit in agreement in different kernels but also in agreement with results of above three models at $1\sigma$ confidence level.
-Moreover, we see a similar pattern in the $H_0$ uncertainties with and without considering the systematic effects.
+Since the GP kernel might affect the final results, we consider three different kernels namely, the Gaussian, Matern($\nu=7/2$) and Matern ($\nu=9/2$).
+The $H_0$ results not only are quit good in agreement in different kernels but also in agreement with results of above three models at $1\sigma$ confidence level.
+In addition, we see a similar pattern in the $H_0$ uncertainties with and without considering the systematic effects.
 In this case, the $H_0$ error is around $7\%$ ($9\%$) without (with) considering the systematic effects.
-In contrast to the model dependent approach, the GP gives a $q_0$ close to zero in different kernels but due to a larger uncertainty, the results are consistent with the $\Lambda$CDM.
+In contrast to the model dependent approach, the GP gives a $q_0$ close to zero in different kernels but due to a larger uncertainty, all results are consistent with the $\Lambda$CDM.
 Notice that the $q_0$ errors in the GP are close to those of the wCDM but the CPL model provides a larger uncertainty compere to the GP.
-In addition, similar to the model dependent case, we see a tiny difference in uncertainties with and without considering the systematic effects.
+Moreover, similar to the model dependent case, we see a tiny difference in uncertainties of $q_0$ with and without considering the systematic effects.

 Furthermore, the GP gives the jerk parameter around $3.5$ in different kernels.
 The values are in agreement with $\Lambda$CDM at $1\sigma$ confidence level.
 Moreover, we do not see a significant difference with and without considering the systematic effects.
-This results indicate that the systematic effects mainly affect the $H_0$ results and do not change the $q_0$ and $j_0$ significantly.
+This results indicate that the systematic effects mainly affect the $H_0$ and do not change the $q_0$ and $j_0$ significantly.